Obtaining Certified Copies of Vital Records

 - Include the last name prior to first marriage and any previous married names

 - Place of marriage or divorce

 - Your relationship to the parties listed on the record (specify which)

 - Explain reason for requesting the statement

-When requesting a copy of a vital record without an application, a check or money order for the appropriate fee must be mailed to the Bureau of Vital Records (fees and address listed above).
+When requesting a copy of a vital record without an application, a check or money order for the appropriate fee must be mailed to the Bureau of Vital Records with the written notarized request (fees and address listed above).